memgraph/docs/docs/installation/macos/docker-installation.md

 ## Prerequisites {#prerequisites}

-Before you proceed with the installation guide make sure that you have:
+Before you proceed with the installation guide, make sure that you have:

 - Installed **Docker Desktop**.
 Instructions on how to install Docker can be found on the [official Docker website](https://docs.docker.com/get-docker/).